Common pochard

 The common pochard (/ˈpɒtʃərd/; Aythya ferina), known simply as pochard in the United Kingdom, is a medium-sized diving duck in the family Anatidae.
 It is widespread across the Palearctic.
-It breeds primarily in the steppe regions of Scandinavia and Siberia, and winters farther south and west.
+It breeds primarily in Scandinavia and the steppe regions of Siberia, and winters farther south and west.

 Taxonomy and systematics

 Swedish taxonomist Carl Linnaeus first assigned a scientific name to the common pochard in the tenth edition of his landmark treatise Systema Naturae; this was the first edition which included such names.
 He called the duck Anas ferina.
 In 1822, German zoologist Friedrich Boie created the genus Aythya for various diving ducks, and moved the common pochard to that new genus.
 Uptake of Aythya as the genus for the common pochard was mixed for much of the next century, with some authors leaving the duck in the genus Anas or assigning it to various other now-defunct genera instead.
 The common pochard is considered a superspecies with the canvasback.
 In the past, the redhead of North America was thought to be a subspecies, but the common pochard is now agreed to be monotypic, with no subspecies.
 It is known to have hybridised with tufted duck and ferruginous duck in captivity, and these known combinations resemble suspected hybrids seen in the wild, which may share the same parentage.
 Hybridisations with the red-crested pochard have also been reported.

 The genus name Aythya is derived from the Ancient Greek word aithuia, an unidentified seabird mentioned by authors including Hesychius and Aristotle.
 The species name is the Latin word ferina, meaning "wild game" (derived from ferus, meaning "wild").
 The common name "pochard" was first applied to the duck in the mid-1500s; its origin and etymology is unknown.
 It is also sometimes known as European pochard, Eurasian pochard, or (particularly in the UK) simply pochard.